 There are many different variaties of Focaccia Bread in Italy.
 Every region or even cities have their own variety of Focaccia.

-If you ever visit Siena, I can tell you that the best “Ciaccino Alto” in town is made by Panifici Sclavi.
+If you ever visit Siena, I can tell you that the best "Ciaccino Alto" in town is made by Panifici Sclavi.
 While you can find the best stuffed "Ciaccino" at Pizzeria Poppi (Everybody knows the famous Ciaccino del Poppi in Siena).

-However, if you just travel a few kilometers away from Siena and ask for a Ciaccino, the bakers will look at you like you said some nonsense because nobody knows what Ciaccino is outside of Siena.
-Around Italy the Focaccia bread has many different variaties and names like Schiacciata or Ciaccia in other parts of Tuscany, Focaccia Genovese in Liguria region, Pizza Bianca (white Pizza) in Lazio region, etc..
+However, if you just travel a few kilometers away from Siena and ask for a Ciaccino in a local bakery, the bakers will look at you like you said some nonsense.
+This is because nobody knows what Ciaccino is outside of Siena.
+Around Italy the Focaccia bread has many different variaties and names.
+It’s called Schiacciata or Ciaccia in other parts of Tuscany.
+Focaccia Genovese in Liguria region.
+Pizza Bianca (white Pizza) in Lazio region, and so on..